 Be confident of medical device market approval in the European Union

-Medical device manufacturers will soon be confronted with major changes in the EU's decades-old regulatory framework which governs market access to the European Union (EU).
-The MDR will replace the EU's current Medical Device Directive (93/42/EEC) and the EU's Directive on active implantable medical devices (90/385/EEC).
+Medical device manufacturers will soon be confronted with major changes in the EU's decades-old regulatory framework, which governs market access to the European Union (EU).
+The MDR will replace the EU's current Medical Device Directive (93/42/EEC) and the EU's Active Implantable Medical Devices Directive (90/385/EEC).

-The Medical Device Regulation was officially published on May 5th 2017 and came into force on May 25th 2017.
-Manufacturers of currently approved medical devices will have a transition time of three years until May 26th 2020 to meet the requirements of the regulation.
-For some manufacturers the new regulation provides an additional time after the date of application allowing them to place new products for maximum of 4 more years on the market.
-Additional requirements will apply for this extended transition period.
+The Medical Device Regulation was officially published on May 5, 2017 and came into force on May 25, 2017.
+Manufacturers of currently approved medical devices will have a transition time of three years until May 26, 2020 to meet the requirements of the regulation.
+For some manufacturers, the new EU MDR provides additional time after the date of application, allowing them to place new products for a maximum of 4 more years on the market.
+More requirements will apply for this extended transition period.
 Click here to access the published MDR on the Official Journal of the European Union.
 The corrigenda for the MDR and IVDR have also been made public in this official journal.

 The new EU MDR imposes strict demands on medical device manufacturers and the Notified Bodies whom they must involve in the approval process of medical devices other than self-declaration class I devices.

 TÜV SÜD Product Service is among the world's first certification bodies to receive designation as a Notified Body for the new Medical Device Regulation by the Central Authority of the Länder for Health Protection with regard to Medicinal Products and Medical Devices (ZLG).